Winner of Reviewers’ Choice Award

 The Warmth of Ashes

-My science fantasy YA novel The Warmth of Ashes is available on Kindle!
+My science-fantasy novel The Warmth of Ashes is available on Amazon!

 “Falling Man” & Roasted Broccoli Grilled Cheese